 While the drugstore has some great options for moisturizers, Olay Regenerist Whip is an anti-aging favorite.
 A few of its active ingredients include niacinamide, a 5 amino acid peptide to support the reduction of fine lines and improved skin texture, glycerin for moisture, vitamin B3 for its anti-inflammatory and barrier repair properties, and panthenol (pro-vitamin B5) for moisture and repair.

 Olay Regenerist Whip is the perfect moisturizer for both day and night.
 I find that it especially excels during the day since it wears so well under makeup.
 It leaves a matte finish that almost acts like a primer, setting your skin for a smooth makeup application.
 I’ve gone through many jars of this moisturizer and always have it on hand.
-One side note, if you prefer a less matte look and more dewy finish to your moisturizer, Olay Regenerist Micro-Sculpting Cream has similar ingredients to Olay Regenerist Whip but provides a dewier finish.
+One side note, if you prefer a less matte look and a more dewy finish to your moisturizer, Olay Regenerist Micro-Sculpting Cream has similar ingredients to Olay Regenerist Whip but provides a dewier finish.

 Olay Regenerist Whip comes in fragrance/fragrance-free and with or without sunscreen.
 I opt for the fragrance-free version without sunscreen.
 I use a separate sunscreen, which is the next step in our anti-aging routine.